na-na-hi/renget/archive/quickndirtyloraguide.md

 	$base_res: Leave at 640 for most modern models; if you train on base SD 1.5 or other smaller res models, change back to 512
 	$batch_size: The higher you can go, the faster you train.
 Depends on your available VRAM, I have 8 GB and 2 is my limit when training with size 2.
 	$net_dim: The higher you set it, the larger the resulting LoRA file will be.
 For characters, lower dim of 8 or 16 should be enough, for styles go higher (or so I've heard)
 	$optimizer: Leave as Prodigy unless you want to experiment with the others.
-The default should be AdamW8bit
+The default should be AdamW8bit.
+As stated on the sd-scripts installation page, you will need to install bitsandbytes for 8bit optimizers when using Windows, check the related section.
 	$enable_vpred: Ignore, does not work.
 The relevant values have been manually added.
 If you want to train on non-vpred models, make sure to remove the following arguments from further below in the script:
 		    --v_parameterization
 			--zero_terminal_snr